Get a Great Hotel Rate with Hotwire (and Other 'Opaque' Booking Tools) (2021)

 - Decide whether you want to take the time to try to figure out what hotel you will be getting.
 This often only takes a few seconds.
 Other times, you can still usually use the information that you are given on Hotwire to figure out the identity of the mystery hotel ahead-of-time.
 If you enjoy the sleuthing, or the specific hotel is important to you, you can invest the extra effort to figure out the identity of the hotel.
 Uncover the Actual Hotel Offered Through Hotwire.

 - If everything looks good, and you don’t want to avoid booking a non-refundable rate, book the hotel and save a substantial amount of money.
-In this case, we were willing to take the “mystery” hotel for $204 per night, rather than the Sheraton for $319.
-As it turns out, we got the Westin Maui, whose regular rate was $369—a savings of 45%!
+In this case, we were willing to take the “mystery” hotel for $129 per night, rather than the Hyatt for $169.
+As it turns out, we would get the historic and very nice Fairmont Olympia, at a very significant savings to its best available rate of $215-330 and a substantial savings over the Hyatt.

 You need to look at the user rating information to get a better sense of whether the hotel is any good or not.
-In general, we stick to hotels that get at least a 3.5 rating from TripAdvisor (and preferably at least a 4), and have Hotwire guest recommendation rates of 80% or higher.
+In general, we stick to hotels that get at least a 4.0 rating from Expedia (and preferably at least a 4.2 or 4.3).
+In our example, you can see that the $129 per night hotel has a rating of 4.6

-We can see that our candidate hotel is a beachfront resort with a pool, which are both important to us for this stay.
+We can see that our candidate hotel has a pool and allows dogs, which are important to use for this stay.

 Hotwire's rates aren’t always that much better